The 20th Birthday Celebrations - 26th - 30th May 1988

 Above the Creche being set up and in operation

-The Team The 20th Birthday was created by Bill Harpe, Sally Morris and Judy Bates (now Gough) assisted by Nicky Dewison, Anne Gleave, Stephen Knox, Tony Mercer, Frieda Nyahoe, Dave Rickus, Kevin Rowan, Jimmy Tagoe.
+The Team The 20th Birthday was created by Bill Harpe, Sally Morris and Judy Bates (now Gough) assisted by Nicky Dewison, Anne Gleave, Stephen Knox, Tony Mercer, Frieda Nyahoe, Dave Rickus, Kevin Rowan, John Szarkiewicz (photographs) and Jimmy Tagoe.

 Thanks To:- All the people and organisations which helped us celebrate 20 years of work by lending us anything from wine glasses to display boards.